How to Identify Your Own Top Trends

 Yesterday Facebook shared its Top Status Trends of 2009, providing insight into what terms most commonly occurred in users’ status updates.
 Last week Twitter gave us their Top Twitter Trends of 2009 for categories like news events, people, movies, etc. And throughout December we’ve gotten top 2009 searches lists from Google, Yahoo, Bing and Ask.

-Data like this is interesting to check out, and it can provide useful insights for marketers and content producers in getting a better understanding of user interest and activities in both search and social media.
+Data like this is interesting to check out and it can provide useful insights for marketers and content producers in getting a better understanding of user interest and activities in both search and social media.

-But while you’re going through this year’s top trends, don’t forget to apply the same practice to your own sites.
-Getting a clear understanding of how your target audiences locate and interact with your content and engage with your brand will give you actionable data to use next year and beyond.
+But while you’re going through this year’s top trends don’t forget to apply the same practice to your own sites.
+Getting a clear understanding of how your target audiences locate and interact with your content and engage with your brand will give you actionable data to use next year and beyond Things that news and content sites should look at include:

 1. What terms and content types brought in the most search engine referral traffic?